Please feel free to comment on my review.

 This is from Tristan mentioning that Helen is seemingly going out with Norman Mann as Richard Edmundson.
 This is apparently a rival for James when he tries to win Helen’s heart during the series.

-There’s actually a scene where James meets Richard Edmundson in the surgery when he comes to ask Siegfried to take a lot at his mare.
+There’s actually a scene where James meets Richard Edmundson in the surgery when he comes to ask Siegfried to take a look at his mare.
 Clearly Edmundson is obnoxious and James is not fond of him.

 I liked that scene when James comes back after sorting out a cow in a river and Mrs. Hall immediately looks after him with a cup of tea and brandy in the kitchen.
 Mrs. Hall is a kind lady here.